Zachery Lorch '17

 It makes you wonder how we did it — how did we grow this team and how did we become the best swim team of 1A schools?
 Was it skill?
 I believe it to be something else entirely.
 Students who go to Woodlawn understand something I like to call “coachability”.
 It’s the ability to be corrected, learn from mistakes, and always be ready to try something different.
 And this carries into the classroom as well.
 The student-teacher relationship here is unmatched.
 It’s not atypical to hear conversations between student and teacher during our lunch hour about the African water crisis or how to create a black hole that won’t de-atomize the Earth.
 Woodlawn gives every student freedoms, responsibilities, and trust.
 And this allows us to grow and affect those around us.

 This year, along with two of my classmates, we’re building the Woodlawn Outdoors Education Program (WOE).
 With supervision from Mr. Van Amburgh, we are constructing a low ropes course program for the school along with an entire curriculum for an outdoor training experience.
 I could never have dreamed of doing something like this anywhere else.

 This is my last year at Woodlawn.
 I’m looking for ways to make an impact—whether it be the ropes course, a Ga-Ga pit (we built one of those my sophomore year), or contributing to our swim team’s accolades.
 Woodlawn has given me a drive to be the best I can be.
 It’s truly different from anywhere else.
 The people here are here to help you be the best you can be.

-Zach is currently a senior at Woodlawn.
+Zach is currently a freshman at the US Air Force Academy.